awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:**
 + `logtype = 'error'`

-This control checks whether Amazon ES domains are configured to send error logs to CloudWatch Logs\.
+This control checks whether Elasticsearch domains are configured to send error logs to CloudWatch Logs\.

-You should enable error logs for Amazon ES domains and send those logs to CloudWatch Logs for retention and response\.
+You should enable error logs for Elasticsearch domains and send those logs to CloudWatch Logs for retention and response\.
 Domain error logs can assist with security and access audits, and can help to diagnose availability issues\.

 **Note**
 This control is not supported in the following Regions: